-Here’s a useful Gmail trick that can enliven your emails: using images as links.
-This way, recipients can click on the image directly–whether it has words as part of it or not.
+Here’s a useful Gmail trick to spruce up your emails: using images as links.
+This way, recipients can click on the image directly, whether it has words or not.

-For example, if you’re putting together a quick email but want to use this coupon image as a link:
+For example, let’s say you’re putting together an email and want to use this coupon image as a hyperlink:

-Here’s how you can quickly make it a link:
+Here’s how you can easily make an image a link:

-- Then select the image.
+2. Then select the image.
 You can do this by clicking and holding to the right of it, then dragging the cursor left until the image turns blue.
 When the image is blue, this indicates it has been selected.
 Do not merely click on the image to select it.
 That won’t work.
 You have to drag your mouse across it to select it.

-- Click the link icon at the bottom of the Compose window.
+3. Click the link icon at the bottom of the Compose window.
 A small window will appear under the image showing you the option to change or remove the link.
-Click “change”.
+Click “change.”

-- Enter the web address you want the image to link to.
+4. Enter the web address to which you want the image to link.

-- It’s a must to confirm that you have linked the image to where you intended to link to.
+It’s a must to confirm that you have linked the image to where you intended it to link.
 This is important because it’s easy to create a new link rather than link the image, because sometimes the image looks like it’s selected when it’s not.
-To confirm that you’ve linked the image correctly, just click on the image and then the URL will show with the “change” option.
-You should see the web address you want the image to link to displayed under the image after the words “Go to link”.
-If it is incorrect, just repeat the steps above, making sure you have definitely selected the image this time.
+To confirm that you’ve linked the image correctly, just click on the image, and then the URL will show with the “change” option.
+You should see the web address to which you want the image to link displayed under the image after the words “Go to link.”
+If it is incorrect, simply repeat the steps above, making sure you have definitely selected the image this time.

 That’s all there is to it!
-Now when your recipients click on the coupon, it will open a new tab with the location you linked to.
-Of course, now you can send out this coupon offer to all your customers, by using a Google Sheets spreadsheet along with GMass.
+When your recipients click on the coupon, it will open a new tab with the location to which you linked.
+Of course, now you can send out your coupon offer to all your customers, by using a Google Sheets spreadsheet along with GMass.

 Ajay is the founder of GMass and has been developing email sending software for 20 years.